zxing-js/library/readme.md

 Usage
 =====

 The library can be used from browser with TypeScript (include anything from src/browser however you must do the packaging yourself) or with plain javascript (see below).
-It can also be used from node (see below).
+It can also be used from node (see also below).
 The library is using separate builds for node and browser to allow different ES targeting.

 Browser Usage
 -------------